"II" series ("Rivera-era") Fender amps

 This page concerns;

-The 30, 75 and 140 weren't in the Rivera-era, as they pre-date Paul Rivera's time with Fender.
-Anyone got the schematic for the Fender 30?
+The 30, 75 and 140 weren't in the Rivera-era - they came before Paul Rivera's time with Fender.
+I include them here because people sometimes ask for the schematics.

 Thanks to Ulrich Z and Soren of the Super Champ website for doing the scanning.

 This series of guitar amplifiers was built from 1982 to 1986 and are variously referred to as the "II series" and/or the "Rivera-Era" Fenders.
 I only own a Princeton Reverb II, so please don't ask me questions which involve actual hands-on experience of the other amps.
-I recommend another single-amp site for the Super Champ.
+I recommend another single-amp site - for the Super Champ - it's been archived by the Wayback Machine here.
+Super Champ owners will also find some highly useful stuff here, written by Ben Hickmott.
 Some modifications for the PRII will work for the other amps in the series - see my modifications page.
 Safety disclaimers apply!
 Good luck.

 SPAMDEFEATaawaugh@btinternet.com

 Please note, I have zero experience of these amps except for the Princeton Reverb II.
-If you have any questions about this range, you can ask me - I may have some second-hand info - but I guarantee you'll get better answers on some discussion board such as the Fender Forum (= FDP).
+If you have any questions about this range, you can ask me - I may have some second-hand info - but I guarantee you'll get better answers on some discussion board such as the TDPRI or The Gear Page.

-Most of these documents are probably also available direct from Fender - Fender.com support section - you email them, asking for what you want, and a helpful man called Ed Treat emails you back with the required file.
+Most of these documents are probably also available direct from Fender - Fender.com support section - you email them, asking for what you want, and helpful guys like Ed Treat or Kevin Castaneda email you back with the required file.

 Valve (Tube) amps

 All the data on this web page is offered free of charge and believed good (it's worked for my amp) but I can't accept responsibility or liability for any errors or omissions, or for anything that happens as a result of using these schematics, which are copyrighted by Fender, with whom I have no affiliation.
-Always read the label, consult your physician, may contain nuts.
+Always read the label, consult your physician, gate may open without warning, may contain nuts, life isn't fair.
 I think that about covers it.

 Bassman 20 schematic and wiring diagram - please let me have your amp's serial number